NVIDIA/nim-anywhere/README.md

 Even the most basic of LLM Chains depend on a few additional microservices.
-These can be ignored during development for in-memory alternatives, but then code changes are required to go to prodoction.
+These can be ignored during development for in-memory alternatives, but then code changes are required to go to production.
 Thankfully, Workbench manages those additional microservices for development environments.